Managing Cervicogenic Headaches: Assessment and Treatment Tips

 The greater occipital nerve is frequently implicated in CGH, particularly in traumatic whiplash cases.
 Recent research has shown that “The obliquus capitis inferior remains relatively immobile during traumatic events, like whiplash injuries, placing strain as a tethering point on the greater occipital nerve.”
 (23) This trauma may lead to irritation, inflammation, and loss of neuroplasticity, i.e., adhesions.

-In patients with cervicogenic tension-type headache, the combination of neural mobilization and soft tissue techniques induces significant improvement of pain and function.
+In patients with cervicogenic tension-type headaches, the combination of neural mobilization and soft tissue techniques induces a significant improvement in pain and function.
 (24) Here’s how that’s performed:

 3. ADL Advice: Workstation

 Routine daily activities involving workstations and cell phones can be potent postural trainers to guarantee a flexor-dominated (forward/ head, forward/shoulder) posture.
-While manipulation is an effective tool for resolving the symptom of this postural fault, it’s no match for the cause.
-Thirty seconds of HVLA three times per week rarely wins the long-term war against eight plus hours of ongoing postural stress.
+While manipulation is an effective tool for resolving the symptoms of this postural fault, it’s no match for the cause.
+Thirty seconds of HVLA three times per week rarely wins the long-term war against eight-plus hours of ongoing postural stress.
 Lasting improvement necessitates a plan to minimize cumulative trauma.

 Workstation Ergonomics

-• Monitors should be visible without leaning or straining, and the top line of type should be 15 degrees below eye level.
+Monitors should be visible without leaning or straining, and the top line of the type should be 15 degrees below eye level.

-• Wrists should not be bent while at the keyboard.
-Forearms and wrists should not be leaning on a hard edge.
+Wrists should not be bent while at the keyboard, and forearms and wrists should not be leaning on a hard edge.

-We’ve broken down the assessment, management & rehab for cervicogenic headache.
-Now it’s time to make sure your patients are equipped with the education they need to stay compliant and active in their recovery.
+We’ve broken down the assessment, management, and rehab for cervicogenic headaches.
+Now, it’s time to ensure that your patients are equipped with the education they need to stay compliant and active in their recovery.

 That’s precisely what ChiroUp’s condition-specific reports are designed to do.

-You can create customizable reports like the one attached for 99 different conditions in a matter of seconds.
+You can create customizable reports like the attached for 100+ different conditions in seconds.
 Have you built a report yet?
 Visit our Plans & Pricing page to see how you can get started for free.

 Racicki S, Gerwin S, DiClaudio S, Reinmann S, Donaldson M. Conservative physical therapy management for the treatment of cervicogenic headache: a systematic review.
 Journal of manual & manipulative therapy.
 2013 May 1;21(2):113-24.
 Link